elixir-cloud-aai/landing-page/README.md

 docker-compose up --build -d
 ```

+The website should now be available at `http://localhost` (port 80).

+Of course, these deployment instructions are only a starting point.
+You may
+want to adapt the them to your individual needs.

 > **IMPORTANT NOTE:** **Never** publish the built container image!
 It will be
 > easy to access your Notion token.